Question from a reader: “What if I am just not happy with my weight? Should I lose weight and THEN focus on intuitive eating?”

 - Sleep.
 Sleep is SO important for our sanity.
 I don’t know about you, but I feel so sluggish when I don’t get enough sleep.
 Our body’s (including our minds, hormones, etc) recover and repair while we sleep.
 When we deprive ourselves of that essential sleep, not only does our metabolism slow down, but our appetites rev up and start craving quick sources of energy – aka lots of sugary foods – simply because we’re tired.
 So, do yourself a favor and begin making things easier on yourselves by sleeping more whatever that looks like for you.
 You know what feels best.

-- Live your most authentic life now.
+- Live your best life now.
 If what you’re currently doing is not working for you, start thinking about what needs to change.
 What do you really want?
 What does your ideal day, week, month, year look like?
 What’s missing?
 What do you want more of?
 Being more fulfilled is key to not using food for emotional comfort, which is so easy to do when you feel down and unhappy with a current situation.
 Are you in a relationship that you feel is toxic?
 What needs to happen here?
 Do you hate your job and dream of doing something different?
 Work towards making it happen!

 - Move your body how it wants to move.
 We all know exercise is important, not only for our physical well-being, but for our minds as well.
 However, exercise should be something we enjoy, not a chore we dread.
 This is where we need to listen to our bodies; she knows what she needs.
 I used to think that if I didn’t complete an intense workout each day, it wasn’t a workout.
 Now, I love going for walks around town and enjoying the beautiful, fresh air and moving my body.
 So many people start intense exercise regimens hoping to lose weight and end up burning themselves out and (sadly) learning to despise exercise in the process.
 Find something you love doing.